-SPA 112 Elementary Spanish II 3 0 0 3
+SPA 112 Elementary Spanish II 3 0 0 3 Dronoguicitor "C" or botton corned in CDA 111

-Prerequisites: "C" or better earned in SPA 111
+Prerequisites: "C" or better earned in SPA 111 Corequisites: None

 This course is a continuation of SPA 111 focusing on the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.